alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-export-goods.markdown

 To export goods under trade preference, you must:

 s1.
 Prove the origin of your goods.
 s2.
-Get a valid movement certificate.
+Get a movement certificate.
 s3.
 Transport your goods correctly.